Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 >>> print(a.interval)
 [0, 0, 0, 0]

-# View a list of note lengths for a chord type
+# View a list of note durations for a chord type
 >>> print(a.get_duration())
 [0.25, 0.25, 0.25, 0.25]
 ```